-Created in collaboration with ecopoet Chris Poundwhite, Green Language offers a unique perspective on the ever-present Folkestone Downs, through a blend of transportive soundscapes and poetry, we explore its rich history and ecosystem of plants and wildlife, inviting visitors to consider their relationship with this integral part of the local landscape.
+Created in collaboration with ecopoet Chris Poundwhite, Green Language offers a unique perspective on the ever-present Folkestone Downs.
+Through a blend of transportive soundscapes and poetry, we explore its rich history and ecosystem of plants and wildlife and ask the audience to consider their relationship with this integral part of the local landscape.

-Starling Broadcast is an electroacoustic sound artwork combining field recordings with improvised manipulation and synthesis.
+Starling Broadcast is an electroacoustic sound art piece combining field recordings with improvised manipulation and digital synthesis.

 Field recordings, made over three subsequent dusk evenings in late November 2018, capture the sound of starlings roosting beneath the Folkestone Harbour’s 1930s swing bridge.